 Benefits of Customer Segmentation

-- Identify behavioral and transactional trends of customers
+- Identify behavioral and transactional trends across customer groups

-- Deliver targeted experiences and messages to specific customer segments
+- Deliver targeted experiences and messages that improve conversion rates

-- Acquire new customers, retain customers, and reduce churn
+- Acquire new customers through lookalike modeling, retain existing ones, and reduce churn

 CDP Use Cases for Customer Segmentation

-The way you use customer segments dependent on your business, customers, and industry-oriented goals.
-By using a customer data platform to segment your audiences, you can:
+The way you use customer segments depends on your business, customers, and goals.
+By using a CDP to segment your audiences, you can:

 - Identify customers based on where they are in the customer journey

-- Avoid targeting loyal high-value customers with irrelevant messaging or experiences through audience suppression
+- Avoid targeting loyal customers with irrelevant acquisition messaging through audience suppression

-- Respond to high-value loyal customers who engage in positive behavior with reward points and exclusive discounts
+- Respond to high-value customers who engage in positive behavior with reward points and exclusive offers

-- Routinely analyze customer segments for changing behavioral patterns, to optimize marketing campaigns using predictive analytics
+- Routinely analyze segments for changing behavioral patterns and optimize campaigns accordingly

 Read More: How to Improve Ad Spend with a CDP